USS Carl Vinson (CVN 70) Sailors Man the Rails

-200823-N-RB149-1124 BREMERTON, Wash.
+200823-N-CR202-1170 BREMERTON, Wash.
 (Aug.
-23, 2020) Chief Aviation Ordnanceman Tiffany Noble, left, a native of Baltimore, and Chief Personnel Specialist Jenna Torres, a native of Everett, Mass., assigned to Nimitz class nuclear aircraft carrier USS Carl Vinson (CVN 70), wait to man the rails on the flight deck of the ship.
-Vinson departs Naval Base Kitsap – Bremerton after completing a 17-month regularly scheduled docking plan incremental availability (DPIA).
+23, 2020) Airman Jacobe Schaeffer, a native of New Orleans, stands at parade rest while manning the rails of Nimitz-class nuclear aircraft carrier USS Carl Vinson (CVN 70).
+Vinson departs Naval Base Kitsap-Bremerton after completing a 17-month regularly scheduled docking planned incremental availability (DPIA).
 During the DPIA, the ship underwent a complete restoration and a system retrofit to accommodate the F-35C Lightning II Joint Strike Fighter mission capabilities.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Nicholas R. Carter/Released)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Christian M. Huntington/Released)

 |Date Taken: